 To freeze, make sure the chocolate is full set in the refrigerator.
 Use parchment to separate layers of peanut butter balls in an airtight container.

 - Mix margarine, peanut butter, and sugar.
 Shape into small balls and place on wax paper.
-Put a toothpick into each one.
+Put a toothpick into the top of each ball.

-- Refrigerate peanut balls at least 45 minutes to an hour.
+- Chill the peanut balls in the freezer until firm, about 30 minutes.
 They must be chilled when you dip them in chocolate or it won’t set right.

-- Place the chocolate-dipped balls on the parchment lined sheet.
+- Place the chocolate-dipped balls on the parchment-lined cookie sheet.
 Tip: Use the toothpick to clean up the base of the ball so it doesn’t pool chocolate.

 - Remove the toothpicks.
-Refrigerate.
+Refrigerate until serving.
 Don’t let the balls touch each other until after the chocolate has hardened.